• Skip to primary navigation

 To make the glaze

-• Place a sieve over a sauce pan and pour the mixture through it.
+• Place a sieve over a saucepan and pour the mixture through it.

-• Add remaining glaze ingredients
+• Add the remaining glaze ingredients.

 • Stir frequently.